shandilya1998/OResearch/src/learntocut/readme.md

 ## Dependencies
 The code works in Python 2.7.
 You need to install Chainer, Cython, Gurobi (Gurobi-py).
+Ensure that a local environment is created before dependencies are installed Also make sure that the current python alias points to the local environment

 ## Build
 You need to build all the C dependencies using Cython.
 In particular